faberNovel/Coordinator/README.md

 ### Automatic child removal

 Since iOS 13, a new modal presentation has been introduced.
-The presentation do not cover the entire screen, and more importantly, the user can dismiss the modal swipping down, without any callback to the view controller.
+The presentation does not cover the entire screen, and more importantly, the user can dismiss the modal swipping down, without any callback to the view controller.

 We saw earlier that each modal presented leads to the creation of a new coordinator.
 Once the modal is dismissed, the associated coordinator should be released.
 If the user taps a button, an action is associated to this button, and the view controller can forward the intent to the right coordinator to call `removeChild`.
 But if the user swipes down a modal on iOS 13, no action is triggered.